Clinical Cardiac Electrophysiology Fellowship

 Contact Number(s):

-The field of clinical electrophysiology is a procedure-based subspecialty.
-Accordingly, the main emphasis of the CCEP fellowship training is to attain procedural proficiency in all aspects of invasive electrophysiology, become skilled at consultative electrophysiology, and provide individualized ambulatory follow-up and troubleshooting for patients with implanted devices.
+The CCEP Fellowship Program at Thomas Jefferson University Hospital is a 2-year ACGME-accredited program that requires fellows to obtain competencies in the six areas as defined by the Accredited Council for Graduate Medical Education (ACGME) to the level expected of a new CCEP practitioner.
+The field of clinical electrophysiology is a procedure-based subspecialty; accordingly, the main emphasis of the CCEP fellowship training is to attain procedural proficiency in all aspects of invasive electrophysiology.
+In addition our fellows are skilled at consultative electrophysiology (both in-patient and out-patient), and provide individualized ambulatory follow-up and troubleshooting for patients with implanted devices.

 At the end of the CCEP fellowship program, the fellows should be able to: